OpenZeppelin/polkadot-runtime-wrappers/README.md

 impl_openzeppelin_system!(OpenZeppelinRuntime);
 ```

-The `openzeppelin_polkadot_wrappers::impl_openzeppelin_system` macro call expands to implement the system grouping pallets for the Runtime by using the user configuration specified in the `openzeppelin_polkadot_wrappers::SystemConfig` implementation by `OpenZeppelinRuntime`:
+The `impl_openzeppelin_system!` macro call takes as input the user configuration specified in the `SystemConfig` implementation by `OpenZeppelinRuntime`.
+The macro call expands to implement the system grouping pallets for the Runtime:
 - `frame_system`
 - `pallet_timestamp`
 - `parachain_info`